yh15kla9/github-lesser-known-programming-languages/README.md

 - [ldpl](https://github.com/Lartu/ldpl) - Compiled programming language for Unix systems, inspired by COBOL and designed to be expressive, fast, readable and easy to learn.
 - [Lean](https://github.com/leanprover/lean4) - Lean is an open source theorem prover and programming language being developed at Microsoft Research.
 Lean aims to bridge the gap between interactive and automated theorem proving, by situating automated tools and methods in a framework that supports user interaction and the construction of fully specified axiomatic proofs.
 - [Leo](https://github.com/AleoHQ/leo) - Leo is a functional, statically-typed programming language built for writing private applications.
 Leo provides a high-level language that abstracts low-level cryptographic concepts and makes it easy to integrate private applications into your stack.
 Leo compiles to circuits making zero-knowledge proofs practical.
-- [Links](https://links-lang.org/) - Links is a functional programming language designed to make web programming easier.
 - [Lobster](https://strlen.com/lobster/) - Lobster is a statically typed programming language with a Python-esque syntax that combines the advantages of an expressive type system and compile-time memory management with a very lightweight, friendly and terse syntax, by doing most of the heavy lifting for you.
 # M:
 - [MiniScript](https://github.com/JoeStrout/miniscript) - MiniScript is modern, elegant, easy to learn, and easy to embed in your own C#, C++ or Kotlin projects.
-- [Mint](https://github.com/mint-lang/mint) - A refreshing programming language for the front-end web, aiming to solve the most common issues of Single Page Applications (SPAs) at a language level:
-  - Reusable components
-  - Styling
-  - Routing
-  - Global and local state handling
-  - Synchronous and asynchronous computations that might fail
 - [Mun](https://github.com/mun-lang/mun) - A programming language empowering creation through iteration.
 - [muon](https://github.com/nickmqb/muon) - Muon is a modern low-level programming language, inspired by C, C#, Go, Rust and Python.
 # N: